Our Approach

 Fluctuation is expected

 Capacity changes.
 High-support days are not regression.
 Low-energy sessions are not failure.
 Supports adapt to where you are, not where we expected you to be.
+We notice and document patterns over time, because fluctuating capacity is part of understanding real support needs.

 03